Fleishman-Lab/AbDesign_for_enzymes/README.md

   3. **pdb_profile_match**: a file mapping names of pdbs.
 See example at *torsions_database/pdb_profile_match*
   4. **flags_pssm**: mapping pdb fragments to their PSSM files.
 See the format at *torsions_database/flags_pssm*
   5. **flags**: When running with a different protein family, change the path to the appropriate template structure, the catalytic residues to keep conformation and all other paths to the correct ones.
   6. **splice_out.xml**: When running with a different protein family, change the segments section of the Splice mover to match your naming and segmentation scheme.
 The frm1 & frm2 tags correspond to the start and end of the protein, respectively, which are kept constant in all designs (i.e. residues before and after the first and last segment)
+  7. **template pdb file**: The splice mover in Rosetta writes to the PDB file the source pdb of the different segment.
+The input template structure should have at the bottom of the file the following lines (should correspond to the segments section in the xml file, see 6 above):
+     ```
+     ##Begin comments##
+     segment_frm1 3w24_template
+     segment_blade1 3w24_template
+     segment_blade2_4 3w24_template
+     segment_blade5_6 3w24_template
+     segment_blade7_8 3w24_template
+     segment_frm2 3w24_template
+     ##End comments##

 *Segmentation point selection*: The segmentation points here are **one residue into the segment** relative to step 3.2.
 | Segment | start | end |